Credit Card Consolidation

 The term “credit card consolidation” sounds like a solution to all your credit card problems.
 But what exactly does it mean.
 It can refer to many different products or services.
 If a friend mentioned they consolidated their cards into one monthly payment, it remains unclear what they did.
 But they likely did one of the two things: obtained a loan or enrolled onto some sort of debt program.

 There are four main products or services regarding credit card consolidation.
-Obviously there are pros and cons with each of them.
+Obviously each possesses their own pros and cons.

 Debt Consolidation Loan

-The most common of the credit card consolidation options is a debt consolidation loan.
-This is when a financial institution gives you a loan in the amount equal to or near the total balances of your outstanding credit card debt.
+The most common of the credit card consolidation options stands the Debt Consolidation Loan.
+Just as it sounds, this service involves a financial institution giving you a loan in the amount equal to or near the total balances of your outstanding credit card debt.
 A debt consolidation loan combines multiple debts into a single loan which can simplify finances for some people.
 Most personal loans generated today are for debt consolidation.

-Now with your $40K of credit card debt, you are hoping for a loan to pay off your balance.
-So you apply for a debt consolidation loan for $40K and get approved.
-The bank then pays each of your creditors in full.
-But the bank charges a 5% origination fee which comes out to $2,000.
-As a result your total loan amount is now $42,000.
+Now with your $40K of credit card debt, you hope for a loan to pay off your balance.
+So you apply for a debt consolidation loan for $40K and the bank approves you.
+Then the bank pays each of your creditors in full.
+But the they charge a 5% origination fee which comes out to $2,000.
+As a result, your total loan amount climbs to $42,000.

 Pros of a Debt Consolidation Loan